NSU-SU21-CSE486-1/1812048_SU21_CSE486_1/Theory/Assignment/Assignment02/README.md

 ### Member Information Recylcerview Activity
 >Each entry in the recyclerview contains NID and person name.
 On tapping an entry in the recyclerview, display the information in a dialogue message

+File serialization is used to store different member information.
+The first time the app is run, new isntances of Student model object is added to a file, and in subsequent runs, these are loaded along with current user's own information.

 <img src="https://github.com/NSU-SU21-CSE486-1/1812048_SU21_CSE486_1/blob/main/Theory/Assignment/Assignment02/SS/memberinfo.png" width="300"/>